Memory Management in Operating System

 Q. What is Fragmentation and How Does it Affect Memory Allocation?

 A. Fragmentation occurs when memory is divided into small, non-contiguous blocks.
-It can lead to inefficiencies in memory usage.
+It can lead to inefficiencies in memory usage, and contiguous allocation is a common source of external fragmentation.
 The article briefly mentioned fragmentation, but it might be beneficial to explain it in more detail.

 Q. Can a Program Access Memory Outside its Allocated Space?